By: Loans Canada

 Being “underwater” on your mortgage means that the equity in your home or its market value is less than what you still owe on your mortgage.
 In other words, you owe more money to your lender than what your home is actually worth, and your lender could be left with a mortgage shortfall.

-Let’s say your home is currently worth $400,000, but you owe $450,000 on your mortgage.
+Let’s say your home is currently valued at $850,000, but you owe $950,000 on your mortgage.
 In this case, since your home is worth less than what you still owe, you’re considered to be underwater.

 How can this happen?
 How can you owe more money than what your home is actually worth?